 Table 26 O&M Properties as applied in WMDR

-The om:metadata link to MD_Metadata is intended to assign a single contact to the OSCAR/Surface function “Measurement Leader”.
-For this, the role code “principalInvestigator” must be specified.
+The om:metadata link to MD_Metadata is intended to specify contacts for an OM_Observation.
+To specify a single contact to the OSCAR/Surface function “Measurement Leader”, the role code “principalInvestigator” must be assigned.
 The contact must already exist and will be identified by element contact/…/CI_Address/electronicMailAddress or by element CI_ResponsibleParty/name, specified as a comma-separated character string of [familyname], [firstname] [title], where at least [familyname] is required.
-If the contact does not yet exist, it can be specified as a station contact under ObservingFacility/responsibleParty (cf. 4.2.3.1 <DataType> ResponsibleParty).
+If more than one contact is specified with role code “principalInvestigator”, only the first occurrence shall be considered.
+To specify a supervising organization responsible for the observation, the role code “owner” and the element “organisationName“ must be assigned under contact/CI_ResponsibleParty/.
+If more than one contact with role code “owner” is specified, only the first occurrence shall be considered.
+If the contact (individual or organization) does not yet exist in the system receiving the information, it must be specified as a station contact under ObservingFacility/responsibleParty (cf. 4.2.3.1 <DataType> ResponsibleParty).

 MODEL CONCEPTS – PROCESS